oracle-livelabs/database/datapump-x-platform-migration/01-PreparationTarget/PreparationTarget.md

 - Connected to the Hands On Lab

-## Task 1: Open terminal window and create three directories
+## Task 1: Open Terminal Window and Create Three Directories

 Open two terminal Windows by clicking on the Terminal icon
 ![terminal](./images/Terminal.png " ")